hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 ### Curve of type ObjectReference (AacFlSettingCurveObjectReference)💡

 - `void WithOneFrame(Object objectReference)`💡<br/>
 Define the curve to be exactly one frame by defining two constant keyframes, usually lasting 1/60th of a second, with the desired object reference value.

+- `void WithUnit(AacFlUnit unit, Action<AacFlSettingObjectReferenceKeyframes> action)`💡<br/>
+Start defining the keyframes with a lambda expression, expressing the unit.

+- ~`void WithKeyframes(AacFlUnit unit, Action<AacFlSettingObjectReferenceKeyframes> action)`~<br/>
+Obsolete.
+Use `WithUnit()` instead.<br/>
+Start defining the keyframes with a lambda expression, expressing the unit.

 ### Keyframes of type Float (AacFlSettingKeyframes)